Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 [Link explaining the 'Read Name Format'](http://support.illumina.com/content/dam/illumina-support/help/BaseSpaceHelp_v2/Content/Vault/Informatics/Sequencing_Analysis/BS/swSEQ_mBS_FASTQFiles.htm): SampleName_Barcode_LaneNumber_001.fastq.gz

-* Prepare your working directory - this is just to keep things organized for your future self.
-I like to keep things tidy.
+* Prepare your working directory - It is a good idea to keep your directories tidy and to name your files somehting that makes since.
+This is just to keep things organized so it makes sense to your future self.
 ```bash
 # Make a new directory and add Sample directory into it
 mkdir mdibl-t3-2018-WGS